typelevel/Laika/docs/using-laika/templates.md

 A configuration header can only appear at the beginning of a template document and has to be enclosed between `{%` and `%}`.
-The supported syntax is equivalent to the one used in the [Typesafe Config] library (and in fact that library is used under the hood for parsing these headers).
-The syntax is a superset of JSON called [HOCON].
+The supported syntax is equivalent to the one used in the [Typesafe Config] library.
+It is a superset of JSON called [HOCON].

+Laika comes with its own parser implementation for HOCON, to retain the overall design of full referential transparency and avoid the Java API of the Typesafe Config library.

 There are a few configuration entries that have a special meaning for Laika, like the `autonumbering` entry in the example above.